Start your pain-free journey today!

 The quad becomes weakest at the end range of extension after a meniscal injury.
 It is important to be strong in this range of motion for activities such as standing, walking, and going up and down stairs.
 This exercise specifically works to strengthen your quad at the end range of extension, which will eventually allow you to get back to these activities.

-How to perform the short arc quad exercise.
+How to perform the short arc quad exercise for a torn meniscus.

 Start lying on your back with a bolster under your knee.
 Slowly, kick your heel off the table until your leg is straight but make sure the back of your knee stays in contact with the bolster.
 Try to tighten your quad muscle at the top position and then return to the start.
 Repeat this 15 times, take a 30 second break, and perform 2 sets.